hellerve/blog/wip/Speeding_up_an_Interpreter.md

 tape head.
 I also removed launching a `pthread` if our program is single-threaded, because execution can just be handed to the evaluation loop and finish there.
 To my dismay, this didn’t lead to a major speedup, but it shaved off another second of execution time.
-For those of you who keep track at home, we’re now at 13 seconds.
+For those of you who are keeping track at home, we’re now at 13 seconds.

 This is where I talked to Adrien, showing off my work.
 He seemed interested in